 Kevin: “A visually stunning, emotionally frigid exploration of humanity in the guise of a blockbuster sci-fi film, made by a unique filmmaking voice firing on all cylinders.”
-That would be both an accurate description of Ridley Scott’s “Blade Runner” as well as Denis (“Sicario,” “Arrival”) Villeneuve’s “Blade Runner 2049,” which appears to be following in its predecessor’s footsteps by tanking at the box office despite massive hype and overall good reviews, although just as with the original it may very well become a cult hit that people keep revisiting and exploring in the years ahead.
+That would be an accurate description of both Ridley Scott’s “Blade Runner” and Denis (“Sicario,” “Arrival”) Villeneuve’s “Blade Runner 2049,” the latter of which appears to be following in its predecessor’s footsteps by tanking at the box office despite massive hype and overall good reviews, although just as with the original, it may very well become a cult hit that people keep revisiting and exploring in the years ahead.

 (Major spoilers to follow)

-Mike: Let me start off by stating for the record that I’m a huge fan of the original “Blade Runner” and I never wanted to live in a world where a sequel to this move would ever be made, even with Ridley Scott at the helm.
-Actually I should make it clear that I’m a huge fan of “Blade Runner: The Final Cut” and not that over-narrated happy-ending studio bullshit that Warner Bros. forced upon the world because they were scared silly over a few negative focus groups.
+Mike: Let me start off by stating for the record that I’m a huge fan of the original “Blade Runner” and I never wanted to live in a world where a sequel to this move would be made, even with Ridley Scott at the helm.
+Actually, I should make it clear that I’m a huge fan of “Blade Runner: The Final Cut” and not that over-narrated, happy-ending studio crap that Warner Bros. forced upon the world because they were scared silly over a few negative focus groups.

 As you may have gathered from the title, “Blade Runner 2049” takes place 30 years after the 2019-set events of the original, when legendary “blade runner” Deckard (Harrison Ford) is sent to track down and kill several Nexus-6 “replicants” (i.e. robotic slaves) who have escaped from an off-world colony.
 While doing so he falls in love with Rachael (Sean Young), a Nexus-6 replicant herself, and they eventually run off together to hide from a society not ready to accept their kind of human/robot love.